-Nahuel Pérez Biscayart discovers the joy of protest in 120BPM, one of the highlights of this year's BFI Flare festival
+Nahuel Pérez Biscayart discovers the joy of protest in 120BPM120BPM, one of the highlights of this year's BFI Flare festival, one of the highlights of this year's BFI Flare festival

 Who doesn’t like sharing an intimate experience with strangers in a darkened room?
 So how about a night at the pictures?
 Anch Warlow reports…

 March sees the arrival of this year’s BFI Flare, the world-renowned LGBTQ+ film festival (please don't ask me why it's called that).

 This year the programmers seem to be making a conscious effort to find the proverbial something for everyone.

 The opening gala features a movie with two genuine Hollywood stars up front.
 Ellen Page (Juno, X-Men) and Kate Mara (House of Cards, Fantastic Four) take the leads in My Days of Mercy, directed by Tali Shalom-Ezer.
 It’s an intense-sounding piece about a Romeo & Juliet-style romance between women from opposing sides of the debate over capital punishment.

 The closing movie is Postcards from London – hard to describe without making it sound silly, so I’ll cop out and give the official thumbnail: “A beautifully shot homage to the spirit of Derek Jarman and a celebration of the homo-erotic in Baroque art.”
 That’s set in an imaginary, vaguely ‘70s-ish Soho.
 Which all sounds rather wonderful.

 In between there’s the powerfully shot and acted 120BPM from France; the actions of 1990s Aids activist group Act Up-Paris form the background to a heart-breaking love story.
 Or Rupert Everett’s passion project The Happy Prince, the story of Oscar Wilde’s last years, which the An Ideal Husband star wrote, directed and stars in.